 In Your Community

-The key is to understand each group’s motivation, note concerns and find answers.
-In most cases, it’s not malicious.
+The key is to understand each group’s motivation, note their concerns and find answers.
+In most cases, their lack of support isn’t malicious.
 It’s simply a lack of understanding of the issues and the goals of your initiative.

 Outside of Your Community